During spring, trees and grasses begin releasing pollen into the air. When people inhale this pollen, it can trigger allergies.

 Numerous natural remedies may bring relief to people experiencing spring allergies.

-Steam inhalation is widely used for allergic rhinitis and can soothe and open nasal passages.
+- Steam inhalation: Inhaling steam can help to soothe and open nasal passages.

-Saline rinses can help relieve stuffy nose and congestion by thinning out extra mucus from the nasal passages.
-The solution can also clear out allergens from the nostrils and sinuses.
+- Saline rinse: A Saline rinse can help relieve a stuffy nose and congestion by thinning out extra mucus from the nasal passages.

 A doctor may perform several tests to diagnose a spring allergy, including: